Grade Letter | Percentage Score | Degree Class | Grade Definition | |

 Any international student willing to study in UK must possess any of the following visas:

-- Student Visa: This visa is issued for most high education courses, including graduate and postgraduate programs or long study courses.
+This VISA is issued for most high education courses, including graduate and postgraduate programs or long study courses.

-- Child Student Visa: This visa is issued to minors below 16 studying at an independent school.
-The duration for this visa is usually 6 years and 4 months.
-However, this visa duration would be 3 years and 4 months for children aged 16 -17 years.
+This VISA is issued to minors below 16 studying at an independent school.
+The duration for this VISA is usually 6 years and 4 months.
+However, this VISA duration would be 3 years and 4 months for children aged 16 - 17 years.

-- Short-term Study Visa: This visa is usually issued to students wishing to learn English in the UK.
-The duration for this visa is usually 6–11 months.
+This VISA is usually issued to students wishing to learn English in the UK.
+The duration for this VISA is usually 6 - 11 months.

 - Step 1: Apply to the preferred University (or universities) and receive an unconditional offer.

-- Step 2: Once candidates have received their unconditional offer and have accepted it, the University will give them a document called a Certificate of Acceptance of Studies (or CAS).
+- Step 2: Once candidates have received their unconditional offer and have accepted it, the University will give them a document called a Certificate of Acceptance of Studies (CAS).

 - Step 6: Visit the nearest British Embassy/Consulate on the appointed date.
 You can book the appointment at the embassy or consulate office, submit your application form, with fingerprints and photographs.

-Exams to undertake for Study in UK (Course-Related):
+Exams to Study in UK for Indian Students

 Most graduate or undergraduate programs in the UK require the following tests to succeed.